JoeJasinski/nginx-mtls-prototype/README.md

 the user making the request is trusted by a common CA.

 In this example, we create a CA certificate and key pair.
 We use this CA to sign client and server certificates.
-The Client certificate has an identity baked into the SAN.
+The Client certificate has an identity baked into the SAN and is used by curl to make requests.
+In this case, the client identity is `spiffe://www.jazstudios.com/joe`.
+The server certificate is used as a TLS certificate for Nginx.
+Its
-In this case, the client identity is `spiffe://www.jazstudios.com/joe`, and the server identity is `spiffe://www.jazstudios.com/server`, and the identities are provided in the SAN.
+identity is `spiffe://www.jazstudios.com/server`.
+The identities are provided in the SAN.

 Upon a successful request to the Nginx server, where the client has a valid certificate issued by the commonly trusted CA, Nginx will set a bunch of proxy headers that will be